abilian/cythonplus-sandbox/snippets/README.md

   tags: `basic`, `printf`, `cypset`, `long`

+- numeric limits

+  Display the size of main numeric types.
+Cython+ relies on C++ types, whose size can vary by operating system or compiler.

+  tags: `numeric`, `types`, `cypclass`, `inheritance`

 - localtime_wrapper

   A wrapper around the libc `time` library, with both cython+ and python helper